MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionOption.md

 When the $PSSessionOption preference variable occurs in the session, it establishes default values for options in the sessions that are created by using the **New-PSSession**, **Enter-PSSession**, and Invoke-Command cmdlets.

-To make the $PSSessionOption variable available in all sessions, add it to your Windows PowerShell session and to your Windows PowerShell profile.
+To make the $PSSessionOption variable available in all sessions, add it to your PowerShell session and to your PowerShell profile.

 For more information about the $PSSessionOption preference variable, see [about_Preference_Variables](About/about_Preference_Variables.md).
 For more information about profiles, see about_Profiles (http://go.microsoft.com/fwlink/?LinkID=113729).